Maeldeis/Console-Finances/README.md

 Week 4 challenge

-A JavaScript program that calculates the finaces of a given Array and displays it's data in the Console.
+A JavaScript console-based program designed to analyze the financial performance of a given array.

 |Summary:|